kubernetes-sigs/node-feature-discovery/enhancements/2403-nfd-image-compatibility-scheduler/README.md

    - ICQs are named by combination key (`icq-{image-digest-12chars}-{artifact-digest-12chars}`), enabling automatic deduplication and artifact change detection.
 Name length is 29 characters, well within Kubernetes limits.
    - 1000 replicas of the same image result in only 1 ICQ CR.
    - Reference counting (via annotation `nfd.node.kubernetes.io/refcount`) and TTL-based GC manage the lifecycle.
-   - The Scheduler Plugin increments the refcount when a Pod is successfully bound; the GC controller decrements it when a Pod terminates.
+   - The mutating webhook increments the refcount when it adds `icq-refs` to a Pod; the GC controller decrements it when that same Pod terminates.
+Both use an optimistic concurrency patch with retry on `resourceVersion` conflict, so concurrent admissions of one image do not lose increments.
    - The GC controller deletes the ICQ when the refcount reaches 0 and the TTL expires.

 5. **Scheduler Plugin Manages ICQ Status (Status Computation):**